mozilla/mozmill/mozmill/README.md

 ### Getting Data to and From the Tests

-It is often desirable to transfer data to and from the tests.
+It is desirable to transfer data to and from the tests.
 There are a few mechanisms to do so:

 - [event handlers](./EventHandlers) send data from the JavaScript